Quitch/Queller-AI/README.md

 ## SUBPERSONALITIES

 By default, Queller at Uber level will adapt its play to try and suit the system and the opposition it faces.
-You can use subpersonalities to customise Queller's game to your liking, or help it play better where it's making poor strategy choices.
+You can use subpersonalities to customise Queller's game to your liking or help it play better where it's making poor strategy choices.

 ### 1v1